Chapter 4 · THE OPERATOR: 2026 · FREE TO READ

 Mid path — Registered Nurse.
 2–4 years.
 Accelerated BSN programs for career changers run 12–18 months if you already have a bachelor’s degree.
 Income: median $80K–$95K nationally, $110K–$150K in major metros.
 The single highest-leverage AI-proof career for a career switcher between 30 and 50.

 Longer path — Nurse Practitioner.
 4–7 years from a standing start, 18 months to 3 years from RN.
 Income: $130K–$200K.
-Dr. Blake Hansen — the solo MD we met running Simplified Health DPC in Rogers, Arkansas, with Hint AI handling his documentation — works in this lane.
-The NP-owned clinic with an AI back office is one of the unkillable positions in Chapter 6.
+Dr. Blake Hansen — the family-practice physician running Simplified Health DPC in Rogers, Arkansas with Hint AI handling his documentation, profiled in Chapter 5 from public-record sources — works at the physician end of this lane.
+The NP-owned clinic with an AI back office is one of the unkillable positions in Chapter 5.

 Longest paths — PA, MD, DO, Dentist.
 6–12 years.
 Income: $150K–$400K+.
 Too long for most career switchers.
 The exception is the reader who is 32–35 with financial runway, willing to make a 7-year bet for a 30-year position.